 But do they really deserve all the negative press?

 Let’s take a look.

 What are seed oils?

 You’ll recognize the most common seed oils in your grocery store or home pantry: canola, corn, cottonseed, soybean, sunflower, safflower, grapeseed, and rice bran.
-Dubbed the hateful eight, they have recently emerged as a source of concern despite years of popularity.
+Dubbed “the hateful 8”, they have recently emerged as a source of concern despite years of popularity.

 Thanks to clever marketing, these highly-processed oils initially became household names in the early 1900s.
 Manufacturers, like Procter & Gamble with Crisco, promoted the oils as healthy alternatives to the saturated animal fats used at the time such as butter, lard or tallow.
 They were affordable and easy to store and a cooking trend blossomed.
 Over the years more refined oils were developed.

 However, mass production and popular consumption is not an indicator of what’s actually good for us.

 “Seed and vegetable oils sound so ‘natural’ but there’s nothing natural about the refining process,” explains Suzan Terzian, an Abu Dhabi-based clinical nutritionist and holistic health coach.
 “They undergo heating, oxidation, and processing with a petroleum-based solvent.
 Then they’re coated with more chemicals to mask their scent.”

 “They are not healthy foods,” agrees Sinead Kelly, nutritionist and naturopath, who points out that the industrial seed oils were originally used in the soap-making process.
 “So why should these industrial oils be on our food and plates?”